 Established in 2008, the UCLA Law Class Gift Campaign is a way for each graduating class to have an impact on the future of UCLA Law and begin their lifelong connection to the law school as contributing alumni.
-We ask that each graduating law student make a gift, demonstrating support for your class, future UCLA Law students, and the law school as a whole.
+We hope that each graduating law student will consider making a gift or pledge, demonstrating support for your class, future UCLA Law students, and the law school as a whole.
 The gift total will be presented to Dean Moran at graduation.

 Why should I give?